·

 8#.
 Open Shelving with Woven Baskets

 Replace heavy wall cabinets with open wooden shelves to keep the bathroom feeling airy and to display your curated bath essentials.
-Use seagrass or wicker baskets to organize smaller items like soaps and brushes, adding a layer of organic texture to the walls.
+Use seagrass or wicker baskets to organize smaller items like soaps and brushes, adding an essential layer of organic texture to your walls.

-Open storage allows you to showcase stacks of plush white towels, which contributes to the clean and spa-like environment.
-This functional design choice keeps your daily items within reach while maintaining the “shabby-chic” charm of a country cottage.
+Open storage allows you to showcase stacks of plush, white towels, which contributes to a clean, spa-like environment.
+This functional design choice keeps your daily items within reach while maintaining the signature, shabby-chic charm of a classic country cottage.

 9#.
 Exposed Ceiling Beams for Rustic Depth